party-time-2/party-time/libs/account/README.md

 # F013 - Change Password

 This library implements F013 - Change Password.
-See [F013 Konto anmelden](https://github.com/party-time-2/party-time/issues/13) for more information.
+See [F013 Passwort ändern](https://github.com/party-time-2/party-time/issues/13) for more information.

 The sequence diagram for this library can be found [here](/docs/F013/F013_passwortAendern_seq.plantuml)